ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

  - scan process
     > like process usage, ram usage, gpu usage and all
     > make new colum in the database for this

+    -i messed up the application
+   >something about the website not being opened idk ill eep

 ---